-Join Bryan O'Neil Hughes for an in-depth discussion in this video Smart Objects and Smart Filters, part of Lightroom and Photoshop CC Photography Workflow Strategies.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Smart Objects and Smart Filters, part of Lightroom Classic CC and Photoshop: Photography Workflow Strategies.

 - Okay, so Lightroom is a great container for our images.
 It's a great way to make global adjustments, and as we saw, even some selective adjustments as well.
 But when it comes to retouching text, all sorts of deeper pixel-based edits, we're going to want to send the file over to Photoshop.
 And there are a couple of different ways to do that.
 Let's say that we have our same image that we were working on, and maybe we made it black and white and we wanted to add some text to it.
 Well, we could hit cmd + e and what will happen is that Lightroom will go ahead and launch Photoshop and it will send a duplicate file over to Photoshop.